Kirby Hocutt (@kirbyhocutt on twitter)

 Hocutt, who was recognized with Street & Smith's SportsBusiness Journal Forty Under 40 Award as one of the most promising young executives in sports business, became the 13th athletics director in school history.

-He currently serves on the NCAA Division I Leadership Council (Big 12 representative), is the chairman of the NCAA Division I Football Recruiting Subcommittee and the 2013 Lubbock March of Dimes Campaign.
+He currently serves on the NCAA Division I Leadership Council (Big 12 representative), is the chairman of the NCAA Division I Football Recruiting Subcommittee.
+In 2013, he served as chairman for the Lubbock March of Dimes Campaign.

 Hocutt, 41, is no stranger to the Big 12 Conference as both a student-athlete at Kansas State and as an administrator at both Kansas State and Oklahoma.
 A four-year letterman on the Wildcat football team, Hocutt led the former Big 8 Conference in tackles his junior season, while earning All-Big 8 accolades.
 Following his playing career, he moved into administration at Kansas State.
 He later served seven years at the University of Oklahoma where he oversaw fundraising efforts for the Sooners and was the primary administrator for the OU football program.